tommazanec/poet-monks/README.md

 # Poet-Monks
-Code and data supporting the book _Poet-Monks: The Invention of Buddhist Poetry in Late Medieval China_ by Thomas J. Mazanec (Cornell University Press, 2024).
+This is the Digital Appendix for the book _Poet-Monks: The Invention of Buddhist Poetry in Late Medieval China_ by Thomas J. Mazanec (Cornell University Press, 2024), which contains code and data supporting it.

 Most of the code and data for this project has been organized by chapter.
 Below is the book's table of contents, with links to supporting repositories where relevant.
 There are no repositories for chapters 2, 3, 5, 6, and the conclusion because they are qualitative in nature and have no supporting data.